-- A word is defined to be 2 bytes or 16 bits. - All communications to and from the unit are packets that start with a single word alternating bit preamble 0x5555, which corresponds to a sequence of two ASCII 'U' characters. - All multiple byte values are transmitted Big Endian (Most Significant Byte First). - All communication packets end with a single word CRC (2 bytes).
+- A word is defined to be 2 bytes or 16 bits. - All communications to and from the unit are packets that start with a single word alternating bit preamble 0x5555, which corresponds to a sequence of two ASCII 'U' characters. - All multiple byte values are transmitted in a Big-Endian format (Most Significant Byte First). - All communication packets end with a single word CRC (2 bytes).
 CRC's are calculated on all packet bytes excluding the preamble and CRC itself.
 Input packets with incorrect CRC's will be ignored. - Each complete communication packet must be transmitted to the IMU383 Series inertial system within a 4 second period.

-5.2 Number Formats
+5.2.
+Number formats